GRFcenter/XChiMar/README.md

 ## Example

 ## LICENSE
-This software is available for academic and non-commercial research use only.
-Commercial use is prohibited without written permission.

-Please contact [grf@pgi.re.kr] for licensing inquiries.
+This project is licensed under the [MIT License](LICENSE) with a patent notice.
+See the LICENSE file for details.
+For commercial use or questions regarding the pending patent, please contact [grf@pgi.re.kr](mailto:grf@pgi.re.kr).

 ## Citation